CybergoreDali/wavenet-music-generation/README.md

 Run the remaining commands to automatically generate mono-channel wave files at a 16kHz sampling rate from the uploaded audio files, split them into training and test files, train the model with it and generate audio from the trained model.

-Worked on as part of the Machine Learning Elective at Hochschule Darmstadt with the kind support from Meghan Kane.
+Worked on as part of the Machine Learning Elective at Hochschule Darmstadt with the kind support of Meghan Kane.